-As mentioned previously, Figure 1 and Figure 2 present the FAA-accepted NEMs for 2018 and 2023, respectively.
-Comparison of the 2018 and 2023 contours show that the area within the 65 dB DNL contours is expected to increase in all directions for the 2023 forecast year, resulting in increases to noncompatible land uses.
+As mentioned previously, Figure 2 and Figure 3 present the FAA-accepted NEMs for 2018 and 2023, respectively.
+Comparison of the 2018 and 2023 contours show that the area within the 65 dB DNL contours is expected to increase in all directions for the 2023 forecast year, resulting in increases to non-compatible land uses.
 The most notable increases occur to the northwest and southeast of the airfield in line with Runway 15/33, while areas adjacent to the runway show a still notable but lesser degree of expansion.
 It should be noted, however, that 2018 represents an atypically low level of operations by the VTANG, due to removal of F-16C aircraft from their inventory in preparation for the arrival of the first F-35A aircraft in 2019.
 Furthermore, runway construction in 2018 hindered the use of afterburners for F-16C departures during much of the year.
 These two factors combined, result in the 2018 65 dB DNL contour being notably reduced in extent relative to the prior 2015 and 2020 NEMs.
 These circumstances unique to 2018 result in greater increases to the area within the 65 dB DNL contour from the existing condition to the forecast condition than would be encountered when comparing forecast conditions to a typical historic year of unimpeded VTANG operations.
+Additionally, the 2023 NEM depicts the anticipated full complement of F-35A aircraft.